mramshaw/No_More_Blue/README.md

 ![Seaborn Colorblind](images/seaborn-colorblind.png)

-[Probably a better default choice for most uses, although I the green is still hard to read.]
+[Probably a better default choice for most uses, although the green is hard to scan.]

 #### Seaborn Deep